Category: Legal Advice for Divorce

 Read more

-I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
-We were sitting in a sterile conference room that smelled of burnt coffee and desperation.
-The opposing counsel, a shark who smelled blood, asked my client if they had ever searched…
+The deposition disaster that cost a fortune I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
+We were in a cramped, glass-walled conference room in downtown.
+The air smelled of stale coffee and expensive toner.
+My client brought his new…

 Read more